the-ted/org-mind-map/README.md

 # Other Options

-Customize the `org-mind-map/engine` variable to specify additional layout options (e.g. radial layouts where root nodes are in the center of the graph), and customize `org-mind-map/rankdir` to specify if the chart is going up-and-down or left-to-right.
+Customize the `org-mind-map-engine` variable to specify additional layout options (e.g. radial layouts where root nodes are in the center of the graph), and customize `org-mind-map-rankdir` to specify if the chart is going up-and-down or left-to-right.

 ## Selective Export
-   Use the command `org-mind-map/write-tree` to just create a map from the current tree.
+   Use the command `org-mind-map-write-tree` to just create a map from the current tree.